GeoMOER/geoAI/docs/units/_unit03/unit03-02_standard_rf_with_random_cv.md

 Create a random forest model with random cross-validation.

 ## Read the data
-In the first step, you need to import your previously prepared predictor variables (DOP and indices) as well as the **Streuobstwiese** polygons.
+In the first step, you need to import your previously prepared predictor variables (DOP and indices) as well as the building polygons.
 Combine all of your raster layers into one raster stack.
 Finally, make sure that each layer has a unique name.

 ```r
 # load rasterStack containing red, green, blue and NIR bands